jlgz/PokerServerClient/README.md

 DEALER: This command informs to the player whether the client is the dealer (1) or not (0).
 The dealer changes in every round.
 The first round the dealer is randomly chosen.
 After this message, the server sends a HAND message.

-HAND   This command sends 5 cards to the player.
+HAND   This command sends 5 cards to the client.
 After this message, if the client player is the dealer, the server sends a PASS or BET message.
 Otherwise, a PASS or BET message is expected from the client.

 BET:   This command is used for betting an amount of money.
 After this command a CALL, FOLD or RISE message is expected.